jD91mZM2/minttp/README_template.md

 ## Usage

 Don't actually use it, please.
 I mean, if you don't REALLY need minimality.
-Maybe some openssl mismatch or whatever...
-Then sure!
+Maybe some OpenSSL version mismatch or whatever when you don't need SSL, then sure!
 But this generally is meant as a test and not to replace anything.
 It's not even hosted on cargo!
 Apart from that, it's simple to use.
 <details>